 There are also other brands of eReaders made by different companies.
 Check out a few over on our list of the best eReaders.

-Before we start though, here’s a list of things that are the same on all models of Kindle, no matter which you end up buying:
+Here’s a list of things that are the same on all models of Kindle, no matter which you end up buying:

 - Full access to the entire Amazon Kindle Store